 * Step 1: We ran two Affordable warmth days with 140 people attending; demonstrating a real need by the people of Knighton for information and advice on energy saving.

 * Step 2: Saving energy can be quite simple and very cost effective.
 But it needs good quality advice delivered direct to the home to catalyse action.
 The Energy Efficiency arm of TVEG brought a Household Energy Service in to the valley.
 This was run by volunteer surveyors visiting clients who requested a Household Energy Survey.
-After carrying out the survey they would send all the information to Lightfoot Enterprises, who run the service, where a qualified Energy Officer would write a report for the client prioritising and suggesting action to reduce energy use and save money.
+After carrying out the survey they sent the information to Lightfoot Enterprises, who run the service, where a qualified Energy Officer wrote a report for the client prioritising and suggesting action to reduce energy use and save money.
 Lightfoot Enterprises continue to support the client and are always available for advice and further information.
-This service is still very much available and a new coordinator is about to be appointed.
-To register for a FREE survey contact HES.
+This service is still available.

 To encourage yourselves and others to reduce your useage of water, electricity and gas you might want to join a national measuring process called imeasure.
 To sign up to imeasure, go to www.imeasure.org.uk and follow these instructions.